will62794/will62794.github.io/_drafts/2026-01-18-bespoke-compilation.md

 Generate a simple markdown report file on the results once the benchmark is complete.
 {% endhighlight %}

-From within a directory, we can store this under `~/.claude/commands` and then open up Claude Code and run the `compile_tla` command, which will then prompt us to get started with a given TLA+ spec.
+From within a [repo](https://github.com/will62794/model-compiler), we can store this as a Markdown file under `~/.claude/commands` and then open up Claude Code and run the `compile_tla` command, which will then prompt us to get started with a given TLA+ spec.

 ### Running Some Benchmarks

-We can start with a test on the [`TwoPhase`](https://github.com/will62794/model-compiler/blob/main/TwoPhase/TwoPhase.tla) specification, a standard TLA+ example and benchmark.
-If we run our compilation command on this spec, Claude chugs away, with a few itneraction points from the user (e.g. to confirm finite model parameters, etc.) and we can see it generate the following validation report, executed for a model with4 resource managers:
+We can start with a test on the [`TwoPhase.tla`](https://github.com/will62794/model-compiler/blob/main/TwoPhase/TwoPhase.tla) specification, a standard TLA+ example and benchmark modeling two-phase commit.
+If we start up Claude Code and run our compilation command on this spec, Claude chugs away, with a few interaction points from the user (e.g. to confirm finite model parameters, etc.) and we can see it generate the following validation report, executed for a model with 4 resource managers:

 {% highlight markdown %}